-I’ll show you step by step the best way for you to create a wedding timeline for 6 hours of photography coverage (or more!)
+I’ll show you step by step the best way for you to create a wedding timeline for your photography coverage.
 As a photographer, I’ve made sure that the most important moments (like your ceremony and sunset portraits!) fall when the light is hitting your venue just right.
 That means that this relies a lot on when the sun sets on your wedding day.
 Make sure you look up what time the sun sets on your wedding day when creating your wedding timeline, and adjust the times accordingly!

 To make this go as smoothly as possible, make sure you pack a few items in an easy to grab bag the day before.
 This bag of details is typically the first thing I ask for when I arrive.
 This bag should have: